nataliabajek/ski-jumpers-classification-app/README.md

 # ski-jumpers-classification-app
-Simple Angular app that gets data, put it into the table and allows searching through it.
+Simple AngularJS app that gets data, put it into the table and allows searching through it.

-Based on Angular and jQuery.
+Based on AngularJS and jQuery.